pjaos/retirement_finances/README.md

 # Retirement finances
-I designed this tool to see if I had enough money to retire.
-Such tools classically use mote carlo analysis to project a likelyhood of success.
-I started down this route but decided such an approach didn't serve my purpose , E.G a percentage of success.
+I designed this tool to give me some idea if I had enough money to retire.
+Such tools classically use Monte Carlo analysis to project a likelihood of success.
+I started down this route but decided such an approach didn't serve my purpose.

-I used spreadsheets to do some projections and these were useful but it appeared it would be easier and more flexible to have the functionality included in a SW package.
+I used spreadsheets to do some projections and these were useful but it appeared it would be easier and more flexible to have the functionality included in a software package.

 I wanted a tool that I could use to project various scenario's based on what I considered possible parameters (E.G pension growth rates, savings interest rates etc).
-People with much more knowledge of such predictions/guesses appear to have little ability to get close and they are usually wrong (often very wrong) so I wanted the tool to track the progression of my finances so that I can adjust my spending as early as possible so I don't get into sticky situations.
+People with much more knowledge of such predictions/guesses than I appear not to be able to make remotely accurate predictions (particularly over longer timescales).
+Therefore I wanted the tool to track the progression of my finances so that I can adjust my spending as early as possible if required.

-This tool must be used with care, the choices you make are yours alone.
+This tool must be used with care, the retirement choices you make are yours alone.
 You may wish to consult a financial advisor to understand your options so that you make the best decisions with regard to your retirement as mistakes could be very costly.
 The UK money and pensions service (https://maps.org.uk/en) has useful information when considering retirement.

+It is unclear to me if this tool will be useful to others given it was designed to my requirements.
+It is offered as is, you can make the judgement on whether it is useful to you.

 # Assumptions this tool makes
+These are the assumptions it makes are

-- Savings interest is added at the start of each year for the previous year.
+- Savings interest accrues daily but is added at the start of each year for the previous year.

-- Pensions funds grow/fall in value daily.
+- Pensions funds accrue (growth/drop) daily and are added daily.

-- State pension will change in April for the new financial year.
+- State pension changes (hopefully increases) in April for the new financial year.
 The first full month of the changed state pension will be in May.

-- This tool does not take your tax situation into account.
-You'll need to understand this to make any decisions with regard to your pensions.
+- This tool does not take tax into account.

-- Generally we either take money from savings or pensions to meet our outgoings during retirement.
+- Money is taken from either savings or pensions to meet outgoings during retirement.

-- This tool deals with a drawdown approach to pensions.
+- This tool deals with draw down pensions only.

 # Installing the software
 The 'Retirement Finances' software can be installed on Linux and Windows platforms.